throughput-ec/EC_Network/README.md

 This repository is used to build and analyze a large graph database (using neo4j).
 The intent is to use this database for analysis to examine the impact of EarthCube on investigator networks.
 There are two components.
 One to build the database, and one to analyze the constructed database.
 See the Details below for more information.

+Critically, as part of the development process we've placed the initial build of the award within a docker container.
+This container was used to give us the ability to develop this workflow independently over multiple systems.
+As this project matures the database will be placed directly into the main Throughput database.

 ## Development

   * Simon Goring - University of Wisconsin - Madison